sipostudent/Space-Riddle-Brain-Teaser-/README.md

 pip install -r requirements.txt
 ```

-4. Initiate the app by entering the following command into a relevant terminal: :computer:
+4. Initiate the app by entering the following command into a relevant terminal:

 ```console
 python run.py